 What methodological choices went into the IWG numbers?

-The IWG uses the three most–cited models, which are William Nordhaus’ DICE model (Yale University), Richard Tol’s FUND model (Sussex University), and Chris Hope’s PAGE model (Cambridge University).
+The IWG uses the three most–cited models available at the time of their initial 2010 estimates, which were William Nordhaus’ DICE model (Yale University), Richard Tol’s FUND model (Sussex University), and Chris Hope’s PAGE model (Cambridge University).

 First, what is a discount rate?

 In economics, a discount rate translates impacts that occur at different times into a common present value.
 Because individuals have a positive time preference—meaning we value present welfare over future welfare—a discount rate reduces the value of future impacts.

 It is easiest to explain the idea of discount rates with a simple example: If offered $1 now or $1 in a year, almost everyone would choose to receive the $1 now.
 Most individuals would only wait until next year if they were offered more money in the future.
 The discount rate is how much more you would have to receive to wait until next year.
 Similarly, if individuals were asked to pay $1 now or $1 next year, most individuals would choose to pay $1 later.
 Most individuals would only pay now if they were asked to pay more money in the future.
 The discount rate is how much more you would have to pay in the future to be willing to pay $1 in the present.